-Use this collection of Free Harry Potter SVGs to make eye-catching T-Shirts, fun coffee mugs, Trick-or-Treat bags, signs and so much more!
+Use this collection of Free Harry Potter SVG files to make eye-catching T-Shirts, fun coffee mugs, Trick-or-Treat bags, signs and much more!

 I discovered Harry Potter in the summer of 1999.
 I had just started a new job that required a ton of air travel.
 Every week, I was winging around the country, from Chicago to LA to NYC to Dallas, Seattle, Portland, San Diego and more.
 In every airport, I kept seeing the same book: Harry Potter and the Sorcerer’s Stone.
 I thought nothing of it – the book seemed to be aimed squarely at kids (so why was it so prevalent in airports?).